RuABraun/texterrors/README.md

 WER: 83.33 (ins 1, del 1, sub 3 / 6)
 ```

-You can specify an output file to save the results, probably what you if you are getting detailed output (not using `-s`).
+You can specify an output file to save the results, probably what you want if you are getting detailed output (not using `-s`).
 Here we are also calculating the CER, the OOV-CER to measure the performance on the OOV words inside the `oov_list` file, and using
 colored output (therefore the `-c` flag).
 ```